 With that said, you also need something durable.
-Often times light also means cheap.
-It won’t do you much good if the tripod is made from plastic and snaps half-way through the trip.
+Oftentimes light also means cheap.
+It won’t do you much good if the tripod is made from plastic and snaps halfway through the trip.

 Some of the durability factors will depend on what you’re going to do.
-The ruggedness level will change depending on if you’re entering a church in Paris or through a national park in Australia.
+The ruggedness level will change depending on whether you’re entering a church in Paris or hiking through a national park in Australia.
 So keep all of that in mind.